danabr21285/event-clustering/README.md

 # 📊 Hierarchical Clustering: Event Attendance Analysis

-This project uses hierarchical clustering in R to analyze patterns among attendees of admissions events (tours, open houses, accepted student days).
+This project uses hierarchical clustering in R to analyze patterns among attendees of events (tours, open houses, accepted student days).
 The analysis helps identify traits that correlate with event attendance and informs targeted recruitment strategies.

 ---